 We started MintBox with a simple conviction: a premium corporate gift should work like a premium product.
 It should arrive on time.
 The logo should look exactly like the mockup.
 The invoice should match the quote.
 The person who opens it should feel — genuinely — that someone thought about them specifically.

-We launched in Bengaluru because this city - with its density of tech companies, its globally minded workforce, and its founders who understand what brand quality means - is the perfect place to build a gifting brand that holds itself to a higher standard.
-If we can earn the trust of teams building India’s most ambitious companies, we’ve done something worth doing.
+We launched in Bengaluru because this city — with its density of tech companies, its globally minded workforce, and its founders who understand what brand quality means — is the perfect place to build a gifting brand that holds itself to a higher standard.

 MintBox is still early.
 We’re a small team, we’re pre-launch, and we’re building every process and every partnership from scratch with quality as the only non-negotiable.
 We won’t ship a gift we wouldn’t be proud to receive ourselves.